 - Discussing whether the results met your expectations or supported your hypotheses

 - Contextualizing your findings within previous research and theory

 - Explaining unexpected results and evaluating their significance

 - Considering possible alternative explanations and making an argument for your position

-You can organize your discussion around key themes, hypotheses or research questions, following the same structure as your results section.
-You can also begin by highlighting the most significant or unexpected results.
+You can organize your discussion around key themes, hypotheses, or research questions, following the same structure as your results section.
+Alternatively, you can also begin by highlighting the most significant or unexpected results.